selimsami/qforce/docs/source/examples.rst

 ++++++++++++++++++++++++++++++++

 As benzene does not have any flexible dihedrals, the second step is skipped in this case.
-Make sure you have also added this time the "ext_lj" file in "benzene_qforce" and then we can already create the force field with:
+Make sure you have also added this time the **ext_lj** file in *benzene_qforce* and then we can already create the force field with:

 :code:`qforce benzene -o settings`

-You can now find the necessary force field files in 'benzene_qforce'.
+You can now find the necessary force field files in the *benzene_qforce* directory.
 As you will notice, in this case GAFF atom types with ESP charges are used.